gesaretto/writing_london/paper/voyage_biblio_notes.md

 	1. describe the outer boundaries of the body and of the city (the city as a cultural artifact) as overlapping entities;

-	2. describe the primal fear of _re-assimilating_ what has been ejected - expelled - discarded.
+	2. describe the primal fear of _re-assimilating_ what has been ejected - expelled - discarded;

+	3. the crucial rule of the determination of an _ecosystem_ (but are we sure about this?
+Is this a matter of _ecosystem_ v. non-ecosystem? or something else?);

+	4. __discarding__ as the principle of:

+		1. urban life;

+		2. commerce;

+		3. literature;

+		4. editing;

+		5. identity;

+		6. culture;

+		7. the body.

 ##Duncan-Jones